 Here at Parkdean Resorts, we’ve unearthed some of the best maritime attractions to visit on your next holiday with us, so you can learn all about Britain’s naval past.

 Climb aboard historic vessels and find out more about Britain’s journeys on the high seas at Portsmouth Historic Dockyard.
 Discover the role of the Royal Navy and how they have developed over time, as well as the ships used by them, and their impact on the world.

-The Historic Dockyard at Portsmouth is Britain’s biggest maritime museum, and is a great way to spend a morning while you wait for your ferry out of Portsmouth to the Isle of Wight.
+Under 30 minutes from Hayling Island Holiday Park, the Historic Dockyard at Portsmouth is Britain’s biggest maritime museum, and makes a great day out for all the family.
 One of three operating bases of the Royal Navy, the dockyard is also open to the public - and is home to several heritage attractions, exhibitions and historic ships which tell the stories of Britain’s naval past.

 See Henry VIII’s true love, the Mary Rose, which is the only 16th century warship on display anywhere in the world.
 Lost to the depths of the Solent, the Mary Rose was raised from the waters in 1982 and carefully restored.
 Sunk off the coast of Portsmouth in 1545, she was rescued from the seabed after over 470 years - and now tells the fascinating story of Tudor naval warfare.
 Go back in time to the moment she was lost to the sea, and explore the award-winning exhibitions which tell of her history.

 Step aboard Nelson’s HMS Victory, the Royal Navy’s most famous warship, and HMS Warrior 1860.
 Explore these historic vessels, and discover the roles they played in some of the world’s biggest wars.